SocialGouv/recosante/libs/indice_pollution/README.md

 To stop everything, warn shutdown is `CTRL+C` and hard shutdown is `CTRL+Z`.

+If you want to run a custom script such as `/libs/indice_pollution/call_all_tasks.py`, you can do: `dotenv -f .env run /bin/sh -c "python ./call_all_tasks.py"`
+You MIGHT have a problem with environment variable on first run (like `[2023-11-09 12:32:56,044: ERROR/ForkPoolWorker-8] The following env var is required: PORTAL_API_METEOFRANCE_API_KEY`).
+Just re-run the script it it could work :).
+Magic python.

 ### Test

 There is currently no test in this project.
 PRs are welcome !